jonlabelle/SublimeJsPrettier/README.md

 ### Sublime Text Settings

 - **debug** (default: ***false***)
-    When enabled (*true*), additional debugging information about the command and configured settings will be printed to the Sublime Text Console; useful for troubleshooting purposes.
+    When enabled (*true*), debug info will print to the Sublime Text Console - useful for troubleshooting purposes and inspecting the generated command passed to Prettier.

 - **prettier_cli_path** (default: ***empty***)
     It's recommended to leave this setting empty (the default).
-However, if Sublime Text has problems resolving the CLI path to the [Prettier] executable, you can explicitly set the appropriate path here.
+If Sublime Text has problems resolving the CLI path to the [Prettier] executable, you can explicitly set the appropriate path here.

-    When the setting is left empty, the path is resolved by searching locations in the following order, returning the first matched path:
+    When this setting is empty, the plug-in will attempt to find Prettier by...

-    - Locally installed Prettier, relative to the Sublime Text Project file root directory, e.g.: `node_modules/.bin/prettier`.
+    - Searching the path relative to the current Sublime Text Project directory, e.g.: `node_modules/.bin/prettier`.
-    - The user's home directory, e.g.: `$HOME/node_modules/.bin/prettier`.
+    - The USER home directory, e.g.: `$HOME/node_modules/.bin/prettier`.
-    - Look in the *JsPrettier* Sublime Text plug-in directory for `node_modules/.bin/prettier`.
+    - The *JsPrettier* plug-in directory, and `node_modules/.bin/prettier` path.
-    - Finally, check if Prettier is [installed globally].
+    - Globally installed Prettier.

-    > [nvm] users are required to set an appropriate absolute
+    > [nvm] users must set an appropriate absolute *prettier_cli_path* (and
-    > *prettier_cli_path* (and absolute *node_path*); according to the target
+    > absolute *node_path*), according to the runtime environment.
-    > runtime environment.

 - **node_path** (default: ***empty***)
     It's recommended to leave this setting empty (the default).
 However, if Sublime Text has problems resolving the absolute path to the node executable, you can explicitly set the appropriate path here.

-    > [nvm] users are required to set an appropriate absolute *node_path* (and
+    > [nvm] users must set an appropriate absolute *node_path* (and
-    > absolute *prettier_cli_path*); according to the target runtime
+    > absolute *prettier_cli_path*), according to the runtime environment.
-    > environment.

 - **auto_format_on_save** (default: ***false***)
-    Whether or not to automatically format the file on save.
+    Automatically format the file on save.

 - **auto_format_on_save_excludes** (default: [])
-    Ignore auto formatting when the target file, or its path resides in a particular location, and when `auto_format_on_save` is turned on.
+    Ignore auto-formatting files in the specified exclusion path patterns.

     **Example:**